jbogocz/timeseries_sklearn/README.md

 This notebook provides a framework for building and evaluating walk-forward models for the S&P500 index using Scikit-learn pipelines.
 The S&P500 is a widely recognized benchmark index for the US stock market, consisting of 500 of the largest publicly traded companies by market capitalization.

-Notebook provides a useful starting point for those interested in building walk-forward models for the S&P 500 or other financial data.
+It's a useful starting point for those interested in building walk-forward models for the S&P 500 or other financial data.
 The code is well-documented and includes detailed explanations of the various steps involved in the modeling process.
 Please feel free to fork the repository and adapt it to your own needs.

 ## Table of contents
 * [Feature Engineering] (#Feature)